felipe-juan/dotfilesss/README.md

 - Incoistencies with flatpaks:
   - `sudo flatpak override --filesystem=xdg-config/gtk-3.0`
   - `sudo flatpak override --filesystem=xdg-config/gtk-4.0`
-  > Reason: the flatpak versions of these apps would still have the top bar, even though it had already been disabled and all the other apps had respected it.
+  > Reason: the flatpak versions of these apps would still have the top bar even though  had already been disabled on the Unite extension and all the other apps had respected it.
+If despite that it persists, so install a non-flatpak version of the same app.

 ### GSettings alterations
 `gsettings set org.gnome.desktop.wm.preferences mouse-button-modifier '<Alt>'`